f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/api_definition_navigate.png

 Enter a name in the metadata section.
-Then go to **Swagger Specs** section and click on the **Enter swagger specs** field.
+Then go to **Swagger Specs** section and open the drop-down menu.
 Select the swagger spec added earlier, then click **Save and Exit** to create API definition object.

 .. figure:: assets/api_definition_create.png